 What will you be learning?

-At the centre of the course is ‘sport performance’ and all the theoretical work is focussed towards understanding and improving sport performance.
+At the centre of the course is ‘sport performance’ and all the theoretical work is focused towards understanding and improving sport performance.

 To gain this qualification you will be required to study sport theory in great depth covering areas such as: